allenai/pipeline/README.md

 output acts as a cached result.
 That is, if the pipeline is rerun, even in a subsequent process, and that Producer’s output it found in the expected location, the result will be deserialized from the store rather than re-computed from its inputs.
-This is an important behavior for efficiency, since it allows one pipeline to fork off another.
-Both pipelines will define the entire end-to-end workflow, but if they share some intermediate outputs, then the second one to run will use the shared outputs from the first one, or construct them itself if they are not found.
+In the "Tracking Overlapping Pipelines" section we will see how this is used for pipelines that have some shared computations.

 Out-of-Core Datasets
 --------------------